-The Kimberley region is a remote and sparsely populated region where an estimated 39,099 (2014) people live in a magnificent and complex landscape that represents one sixth of Western Australia’s land mass; equivalent to twice the size of Victoria.
+The Kimberley region (map) is remote and sparsely populated, with an estimated 36,000 residents in 2018.
+It is a complex landscape that represents one sixth of Western Australia’s land mass; equivalent to twice the size of Victoria.
+As one of the world’s last great wilderness areas, the natural environment is a prime asset of the region, recognised for its intrinsic value and sustainable economic, social and cultural opportunities.

-The natural landscape varies between broad savannah grasslands, rugged ranges, long golden beaches and spectacular tropical gorge country.
-Much of the flora and fauna is unique to the region and previously unidentified species continue to be occasionally discovered.
+Culturally rich, approximately half of the population comprises Aboriginal people who live across its four Local Government Areas and more than 100 Aboriginal Communities.
+The natural landscape varies between broad Savannah grasslands, rugged ranges, long golden beaches and spectacular tropical gorge country.
+Much of the flora and fauna is unique to the region and unidentified species continue to be discovered.

-Characterised by its distinct wet and dry seasons, the Kimberley experiences a sub-tropical climate.
-During the wet season from October to March, tropical rains, high humidity and intermittent cyclones produce some of the highest rainfalls seen in Australia and provide annual mobility and access challenges for the people and businesses of the Kimberley.
-The dry season, a cooler and substantially less humid time of year, between April and September, is a time of peak activity for the region’s communities and industry; agriculture (including the pastoral sector), mining, particularly tourism and associated retail, as off main road transport again becomes reliable.
-These annual cycles attract many to stay in the region but present special challenges to both government service delivery and commercial operations.
+The Kimberley is characterised by its distinct wet and dry seasons.
+During the wet season from October to March, tropical rains, high humidity and intermittent cyclones produce some of the highest rainfalls seen in Australia and provide annual mobility and access challenges for the people and businesses.
+The dry season, a cooler and substantially less humid time of year, between April and September, is a time of peak activity for the region’s communities and industry; agriculture (including the pastoral sector), tourism and associated retail.

 Don't hesitate to call the Kimberley Development Commission with any queries or comments.